apache/beam/playground/get_your_code.md

 - The code may be deleted if it is not loaded by anyone during a 6 months rolling window.
 - No validation.
-- No cached output and graph.
+- No cached output or graph.
 - A snippet is immutable.
 If you edit the code and re-share, you get a new link.
 - You cannot delete the code uploaded by accident.